the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
+// don`t do this
 this.state.result.hits = updatedHits;
 ~~~~~~~~

 React embraces immutable data structures.
 Thus you shouldn't mutate an object (or mutate the state directly).
-A better approach is to generate a new object based on information you have.
+A better approach is to generate a new object based on the information you have.
 Thereby none of the objects get altered.
 You will keep the immutable data structures.
 You will always return a new object and never alter an object.

 Therefore you can use JavaScript ES6 `Object.assign()`.
 It takes as first argument a target object.
 All following arguments are source objects.
 These objects are merged into the target object.
 The target object can be an empty object.
 It embraces immutability, because no source object gets mutated.
 It would look similar to the following: